cpmpercussion/myo-to-osc/README.md

 > see it blink along with an notification next to the gesture indicator window
 > in Myo Connect.
 Once Myo is fully warmed up and synced, you will feel three
 > distinct vibrations.

-# About the Myo Bluetooth dongle

-The Myo Bluetooth dongle provides a simple serial interface to Bluetooth LE devices, thus the code here can be relatively simple and cross-platform.
-There are Python libraries for native OS-specific Bluetooth LE connections, but I haven't found one that works better or as well as the present solution.

-There's a working version of this repo using the [`pyGatt`](https://github.com/peplin/pygatt) library that can also use the dongle on any platform and other Bluetooth adapters under Linux (see the [pygatt-version branch](https://github.com/cpmpercussion/myo-to-osc/tree/pygatt-version)), but I found the performance to be too bad to use.

-Another possibility would be to use the [Adafruit Python BluetoothLE library](https://github.com/adafruit/Adafruit_Python_BluefruitLE), which could work under Linux and MacOS but not Windows.

-TL;DR: This library requires the Myo Bluetooth dongle for good reasons.

 # Acknowledgements